kennysmithed/oels2023/oels_practical_wk9.md

   var composite_image = shuffled_images[0] + shuffled_images[1];
 ```

-`shuffled_images[0]` takes whatever is the first thing in shuffled_images, so this will end up with either of the target or foil image (appropriately formatted) appearing on the left.
+`shuffled_images[0]` takes whatever is the first thing in `shuffled_images`, so this will end up with either of the target or foil image (appropriately formatted) appearing on the left.

 As mentioned above, we want something like a prompt, telling the participant what to do, but the `html-audio-response` plugin doesn't have a prompt, so we have to achieve the same sort of effect by adding the prompt to our composite html stimulus: